GiulianoPalazzi/giulianopalazzi.github.io/resources/used_this_website.md

 - [Advanced Jekyll article](https://dexp.in/articles/advanced-jekyll/)
 - [Regex editor and viewer](https://regex101.com/r/8VJpSQ/1){:target="\_blank"} - I used this to get some of the regex that allows the collapsible notes sections
 - Codepen for [Growing text](https://codepen.io/Itsca/pen/kYYdor){:target="\_blank"}.
+* [Stack overflow post](https://stackoverflow.com/questions/1817792/is-there-a-previous-sibling-selector){:target="\_blank"} addressing how to select a previous element in css.
+(I used the solution posed by the third topmost answer, which at the time had 248 upvotes)

 ---